ShaileshDhama/Clustering-of-Deutsch-Recipes/README.md

 ```

 ├── README.md                                    <- The top-level README for reviewers of this project.
-├── main_notebook.ipynb             <- narrative documentation of analysis in jupyter notebook
+├── b-ndelung-deutscher-rezepte.ipynb            <- narrative documentation of analysis in jupyter notebook
-├── presentation.pdf                <- pdf version of project presentation
 └── images                                       <- both sourced externally and generated from code

 ```